TWeber92/TWeber92.github.io/_posts/2020-07-07-mernstack.md

 mathjax: "true"
 ---

-# M.E.R.N
+# M.E.R.N.

 ### MySQL - Express.js - React.js - Node.js

 ## Express.js

 [Express](https://expressjs.com/) stands as an extremely flexible backend framework.
 Communicating with the front end client doesnt take much minipulation from the developer.
-While laying a framework for Node.js, it develops a fast and minimalist version of an un-opinionated modern application.
+While laying a web-framework for Node.js, helping with HTTP requests, and allowing the developer to create the necessary middleware, it maintains being fast, minimalist, and, un-opinionated.

 ```python
 var express = require("express");
 var router = express.Router();